absmach/magistrala-docs/docs/user-guide/dashboards/maps.md

 Marker Maps offer an intuitive way to visualize the physical locations of IoT devices or channels on a dashboard.
 The flexibility to add multiple data sources, customize markers, and retrieve position data from metadata or messages ensures that this widget is adaptable to various use cases.
 By integrating real-time location data, Marker Maps enable users to track and monitor their assets effectively.

-## **Route Map**
+## Route Map

-**Route Maps** display the path or movement of a device or entity based on the location messages sent over time.
-Unlike Marker Maps, which rely on metadata, Route Maps depend on message data from a connected channel-client pair.
-These messages contain latitude and longitude values, which are used to trace the route on the map.
-This feature is particularly useful for tracking the movement of devices over time.
+**Route Maps** visualize the path of a device based on message data over time.
+Instead of using metadata, they rely on messages with location values.

 ### How Route Maps Work